tiepdotme/serenade-wind/_posts/2020-09-10-survey-sea-trial-part-1.md

 As we wrote about [In the Arena](/posts/in-the-arena/), the adventure begins when you decide to go, so we have spent most of the spring and summer chronicling those adventures about making some pretty tough decisions and having [emotional conversations](/posts/parental-reaction-part-1/).
 The hardest part was learning not be a control freak and to [go with the flow](/posts/going-with-the-flow/).
 You name it, and we let it go.

 Comfort?
 Gone.
 Sentimentality?
 Gone.
 Stuff?
-All Gone.
+80% of it is gone.

 Over the course of time, I took solace in these writings from Buddha,